AqwamCreates/DataPredict-Agent/docs/API.md

   * serverName: The name of the server that will handle the agent's interactions.

+  * agentActionArray: The array containing the names of top-level actions that can be performed by the agent.
+(Default: {})

   * hasGlobalMemory: Sets whether or not the agent remembers all the interactions, including the surroundings.
 (Default: true)

   * hasLocalMemory: Sets whether or not the agent remembers all the interactions with individual interactors.
 (Default: true)